jon-jh/food-ordering-app/nodeskeleton.md

 > #### POST
 - /user (handles user account info)
-- /order (handles data from the order page)
+- /order (handles data for the order)

 > #### GET
-- /order (order page to handle the order)
+- /  (the front page/ user page)

-- /profile  (Shows the users analytics:- order history and user account information)
+- /order/:phonenumber (shows the order status) API

-- /admin (For the retaurant owner)
+- /admin (For the restaurant owner)
-- /order/:order_id (shows the order status)

 ---